neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 ~~~~~~~~~~~~~~~~~~~~~

 An authentication token holds the status of a specific authentication mechanism, for
-example it receives the credentials (e.g. an username and password) needed for
+example it receives the credentials (e.g. a username and password) needed for
 authentication and stores one of the following authentication states in the session. [#]_

 These constants are defined in the authentication token interface